munirsafi/hls-dl/README.md

 ## Usage

-hls-dl provides an advanced stream object to download any data returned from a M3U/M3U8 media playlist file.
+hls-dl provides a readable stream object to download any data returned from a M3U/M3U8 media playlist file.
 This data can be be written to a file easily using Node's `fs` module.
 A number of examples are provided below to demonstrate capture from playlists that are located in the file system as well as online.

 **Example** - Downloading an m3u8 media playlist stream and piping to a writable stream